BenCaiello/PalmettoBUG/docs/source/notebooks/index.rst

 		3 notebooks on making supervised / unsupervised classifiers and how to use them.

 	3).
 Alternate Entrypoints --
-		4 notebooks covering loading an analysis directly from FCs files, or from a saved CSV file as well as side-functions of PalmettoBUG, like converting backup .txt files to .tiffs, and normalizing solution-mode data using beads.
+		4 notebooks covering loading an analysis directly from FCS files, or from a saved CSV file as well as side-functions of PalmettoBUG, like converting backup .txt files to .tiffs, and normalizing solution-mode data using beads.

 There is, additionally, a notebook in this folder (LaunchMainGUIs) that shows how to launch the PalmetotBUG GUIs in a notebook instead of